- Describe effective strategies for recruiting and selecting qualified job applicants.

 The Job Offer

 Because the process can be complicated, it’s important to have very concrete reasons for choosing one candidate over another.
-For example, saying “Mary fits into the team better than Sally” is likely to lead to Mary’s feeling that she has lost a popularity contest.
+For example, saying “Mary fits into the team better than Sally” is likely to lead to Sally’s feeling that she has lost a popularity contest.
 A better option is to have a checklist of qualifications that can be shared with job candidates.
 If you can show Sally that Mary has stronger IT skills, more management experience, and important marketing knowledge, it will help Sally understand why Mary really is the better person for the job.